amarinderthind/CTCF_Cancer_study/README.md

 # CTCF_Cancer_study
-This repository contains scripts used in the analysis of CTCF binding site mutation for its role in cancer progression
+This repository contains scripts used in the analysis of CTCF binding site mutation for its role in cancer progression.